For students. Built one at a time.

 Canvas Blackboard D2L · Brightspace Moodle Any calendarplus Paste any iCal share link — Apple, Google, Outlook, Proton, Notion — and the device reads it directly.
 It never touches Todoist.

 If you already use Canvas, Blackboard, D2L, or Moodle, you're almost done.
 A small browser plugin on your laptop watches your school's class portal for new assignments and writes them straight into your Todoist as tasks, one project per course.
 Your device reads from Todoist on every refresh.
-No Margin server sits in the middle.
-We never see your task titles, because they never pass through anything we run.
+Your assignments never pass through a Margin server.
+We run a small sync service, but it holds only your device's number and your Todoist token — encrypted, and only so your device can reach Todoist.
+Your task titles never touch it.

 Requires a free Todoist account.
 Why we picked Todoist →